davidzosterman/Bodybuilding_Judge/README.md

 An output less than 0.5 was rounded down to 0 to indicate the first input image was the winner.
 An output greater than 0.5 was rounded up to 1 to indicate the second input image was the winner.

-Training was performed for 20 epochs with 108 workers and a batch size of 256.
+The network was trained for 20 epochs with 108 workers and a batch size of 256.

 ### ResNet50
 ???ADD STUFF ABOUT RESNET50???